Tuck · Comparisons · Tuck vs Baby Monitor Nancy: Cloud Camera

 • You want a mature codebase with thousands of users behind it (Annie family has 4M+ downloads).

-• You don't need lullabies, multi-baby, or AI features and want a no-frills nanny cam.
+• You don't need lullabies or AI features and want a no-frills nanny cam.

 • Your phones will reliably have Wi-Fi or cellular at both ends — you don't need a Bluetooth fallback.